 Cell Phones Cell phones can be reused or recycled through national programs.
 Several programs give a percentage of proceeds to charities.

 Christmas Trees Christmas trees make excellent habitat for birds and other wildlife.
 Leave your tree out to decay naturally over time.
 Goats love to eat Christmas trees!
 Some towns chip trees into “Merry Mulch.”
 Contact your town office.
-The Hartford Recycling Center takes Christmas trees for free (with a facility permit) to the end of January.

 Coal Ash Coal ash can go in the trash if it is cold and bagged.
 They are a potential fire hazard for trash trucks and the landfill, so the ash must be completely stone cold.